1. Mission Statement

 In case of a dispute the suitability of the player can be determined with the following hierarchy Referee of the match<<League Admin<<NA/EU Admin<<Head Admin.

 (d )In the case of a complaint (with no referee present) from the enemy team, the team in need of the substitute/merc must show that they were given approval with the mercsok command by the enemy team.
 (Screenshot/Video of the approval or referee approval with screenshot/video)

 (e) Substitutes can not be denied in an attempt to force a forfeit.

 (f) Substitutes may only be denied on the basis of perceived higher skill compared to the average skill of rest of the team.

 (g) Teams may substitute any number of players from their roster or substitute between rounds during a match, so long as they adhere to the previous substitution guidelines.

-(h) If the league-staff sees an abuse of the substitutions rules, they might deny a substitute based on that.
-Such reasons can be - but are not limited to -the following:
+(h) If a Referee or a member of the NSL staff sees an abuse of the substitutions rules, they may deny a substitute.
+Such reasons may include, but are not limited to::

 7. Maps / Spawn restrictions

 (a) The maps in the current season’s regular rotation will be:

 (viii) ns2_mineral (Mod ID: d873977)